 Frozen shrimp weighs more than thawed.
 In my experience, one pound (16 ounces) frozen shrimp = 13.7 thawed.
 So keep that in mind when purchasing!

 How to cook the shrimp for these Shrimp Bites

-I like to boil shrimp to cook it for this recipe.
+I like to boil shrimp for this recipe.
 Here’s the easy steps:

 - Bring water to a boil.

 Place 2 quarts water in a stock pot and bring to a boil over high heat.